People Everywhere Get Bullied – People Everywhere Get Bullied So Find The Complete Emotional System. Feel Good Now.

-On the part of the Autistic person do they understand what is being said to them that triggered the initial reaction of the unacceptable behaviour.
+On the part of the Autistic person do they understand what is being said to them that triggered the initial reaction of the unacceptable behavior.
 Of not make the connection very open and plan.
 Put in place proactive steps.
 Celebrate the successes.
 Remove reactive actions.

 2) Belief in yourself.
-With a community behind Chole this young lady is on the threshold of adulthood.
-Chloe stated ” The bullying had a bad effect – it made me feel left out and alone….”
+With a community behind Chole, this young lady is on the threshold of adulthood.
+Chloe stated, ” The bullying had a bad effect – it made me feel left out and alone….”
 I had no one to talk to about it and worried if I said anything it would get around ….
-It would have a long term effect on me”
+It would have a long-term effect on me”

-As it turned out the one-hundred-and-twenty-six bikers escorting Chole to the prom made a big impact on Chloe.
+As it turned out the One-hundred-and-twenty-six bikers escorting Chole to the prom made a big impact on Chloe.
 Chole grew with the backing and support of the actions that support non-bullying.
-However there was more to the escort story than just that point.
+However, there was more to the escort story than just that point.

 3)Have the knowledge connected, checked off and acted upon.

-The basis of this post is how does one tell the difference between the tigger points of a series of events that trigger actions and reactions.
+The basis of this post is how does one tell the difference between the trigger points of a series of events that trigger actions and reactions.
 The honest answer is… you.
 Your choice of reaction is up to you.

-Should you be the one effectively teaching someone something, and that person has constantly annoyed you, then the ideal situation is to recognise the fact that the other person has not comprehended or learnt the lessons yet.
+Should you be the one effectively teaching someone something, and that person has constantly annoyed you, then the ideal situation is to recognize the fact that the other person has not comprehended or learned the lessons yet.
 Ask them / remind them about the stimming behavior management process.
 That their repetitive actions [this choice is up to you] have to stop forthwith.
 This is the telling point.
 Be aware that they may have missed the connection until you have pointed it out to them.
 Divert their attention long enough.
 Ultimately be happy to have closed down and walked away.

 The funny thing is that the other person will respect what it is they have put you through as they were going through an extreme within their life…. once they connect the pieces together.